LBU-OOP/OOPtutorials/ClassesAndObjects.md

     }
 }
 ```
-This is why you should get ut of the static context as soon as possible.
+This is why you should get out of the static context as soon as possible.
 You can do this by creating an object and calling a method inside it.
 Which is what is happening above.
 The start() method is called straight after the object of Application is created and is not static, so when execution gets there we are in the clear and not in a static context.
 However, it is clearer to just use a constructor, which is explained later, but is a method with the same name as the class but no return type (it can't return anything because it is already returning the object's reference).
 It is called after the "new" keyword.
 It would look lke this.